infosyrius/SpyMyFolder/README.md

 	-d : Destination folder for hashs results

-	-e : Exclude a folder in the source
+	-e : Exclude folders or a files in the source.

 	-v : Verbose mode